Jamaica CBDC Tracker

 By January 2024, it was reported that around 260,000 people had opened accounts.
 Commenting on CBDC adoption, Bank of Jamaica governor Richard Byles said, “It was successful to the extent there are people with a wallet to use Jam-Dex, but it was not entirely successful in that many merchants want to use their existing point-of-sale [POS] machines that accept credit and debit cards to handle Jam-Dex and that has caused some delay on onboarding merchants to accept Jam-Dex as a form of payment.
 They do not want to have to contend with another infrastructure channel.”
 Given that CBDC proposals often fail to offer unique benefits, it should not be a surprise that merchants have rejected the additional burden.

 In February 2024, Bank of Jamaica governor Richard Byles said that the central bank would continue to push forward with its CBDC despite challenges and low adoption.
 Bank of Jamaica deputy governor Natalie Haynes added that part of the struggle has been maintaining a good customer experience.
 Merchants do not want to use the CBDC because it requires a separate point of sale terminal.
+Determined to push forward, governor Byles said, “When you look at all of the cash problems and complaints, fundamentally, digitising is the only solution.
+All those issues go away with digital transactions, credit cards, debit cards, wallets, CBDC, that’s what we want in this country.
+The use of cash is really quite high and creates problems that are intractable.
+People are under threat because of the whole cash security issues.”

 In September 2024, the Jamaica Observer reported that the Bank of Jamaica successfully completed its testing of dynamic QR codes.
 The testing was started because merchants did not want a separate machine just to process CBDC transactions.
 In the same report, Bank of Jamaica governor Richard Byles was also quoted as saying “The central bank digital currency, or Jam-Dex, is one way to ease the pressure off of the use of cash.”
 To add context, the Jamaica Observer said 80 percent of Jamaican transactions are currently made through cash.